flutter/website/flutter-for-ios.md

 ## What is the equivalent of a `UIView` in Flutter?

-On iOS, the majority of anything you may want to create in the UI is done using view objects, which are instances of the `UIView` class.
+On iOS, most of what you create in the UI is done using view objects, which are instances of the `UIView` class.
 These can act as containers for other `UIView` classes, which form your layout.

 In Flutter, the equivalent to this is a `Widget`.
 However, these have a few differences to a `UIView`.
 To start, widgets only exist for one frame, and on every new frame, Flutter’s framework creates a new tree of widget instances.
 In comparison, an iOS view is drawn once and does not redraw until it is invalidated using `setNeedsDisplay()`.

 Furthermore, unlike `UIView`, Flutter’s widgets are immutable, which allows them to be very lightweight.
-By default, Flutter’s widgets are styled as ‘Material’ (i.e. Android themed), however you can use [Cupertino widgets](https://flutter.io/widgets/cupertino/) to specify an iOS theme if you require.
+By default, Flutter’s widgets are styled as ‘Material’ components (i.e., Android themed), however you can use [Cupertino widgets](https://flutter.io/widgets/cupertino/) to specify an iOS theme if required.

 ## How do I update `Widget`s?